-Their last taste of such glory came in 2010/11, when a Walter Smith-inspired Rangers clinched the club’s 54th title, a record that still stands to this day.
+Their last taste of such glory prior to this season came in 2010/11, when a Walter Smith-inspired Rangers clinched the club’s 54th title.
 This, of course, was only one year before the liquidation of Rangers’ holding company.
 The resulting departures created ripples that would influence a diverse array of competitions, from the Premier League to the Turkish Super Lig and Italy’s Serie B.

 Goalkeeper: Allan McGregor

 - Current side: Rangers

 The Scottish veteran was indispensable in 2010/11 with his dexterous exploits yielding 22 cleans sheets, including one against Celtic with five matches remaining.
 He saved a Georgios Samaras penalty during the 0-0 in April less than 10 minutes from time and the Gers went on to win the title by just a single point.

 Despite his heroics on the field, McGregor has been no stranger to controversy off it.
 In 2009, the Edinburgh-born ‘keeper was banned from representing Scotland for his part in the so-called Boozegate scandal alongside Barry Ferguson.
 The duo were involved in an early-hours drinking session while on international duty with Scotland, an incident that took place just after a defeat against the Netherlands in a World Cup qualifier.